Sunday, February 02, 2025 | 5:30 pm

 Michelle Cann

-Recognized as a leading interpreter of the piano music of Florence Price, Cann performed the New York City premiere of Price’s Piano Concerto in One Movement with The Dream Unfinished Orchestra in July 2016.
+Recognized as a leading interpreter of the piano music of Florence Price, Cann performed the New York premiere of Price’s Piano Concerto in One Movement with The Dream Unfinished Orchestra in 2016 and the Philadelphia premiere with The Philadelphia Orchestra and Music Director Yannick Nezet-Seguin in 2021.
 Her recording of the concerto with the New York Youth Symphony won a Grammy Award in 2023.
-Her acclaimed debut solo album Revival, featuring music by Price and Margaret Bonds, was released in May 2023.
+Her acclaimed debut solo album, “Revival,” featuring music by Price and Margaret Bonds, was released in 2023 on the Curtis Studio label.
+With soprano Karen Slack she recorded “Beyond the Years,” released in 2024, featuring 19 unpublished songs by Price.
+She has recorded two Price piano quintets with the Catalyst Quartet as a part of the ensemble’s UNCOVERED series.
+Cann and cellist Tommy Mesa recorded “Our Stories,” an album of new works by five living composers of color, which was released in 2023.

-Cann was the recipient of the 2022 Sphinx Medal of Excellence, the highest honor bestowed by the Sphinx Organization.
-She holds bachelor’s and master’s degrees in piano performance from the Cleveland Institute of Music and an Artist’s Diploma from the Curtis Institute of Music.
-Cann joined the Curtis piano faculty in 2020 as the inaugural Eleanor Sokoloff Chair in Piano Studies, and she joined the piano faculty of the Manhattan School of Music in 2023.
+Cann holds degrees from the Cleveland Institute of Music and Curtis Institute of Music.
+She joined the Curtis piano faculty in 2020 as the inaugural Eleanor Sokoloff Chair in Piano Studies.
+She is also on the piano faculty of the Manhattan School of Music.
+Michelle Cann’s website is michellecann.com, and she can be found on Instagram at @michelleacann

 "Cann takes no prisoners at the keyboard." -Buffalo Rising